sohel-sec/zomato_recommendation/README.md

 This project develops a restaurant recommendation system using the Zomato Bengaluru dataset.
 The goal is to provide personalized restaurant suggestions to users based on various factors, including restaurant attributes, user preferences, and potentially a combination of content-based and collaborative filtering techniques.

+## Dataset
+The dataset used in this project is `zomato.csv`, containing information about restaurants in Bengaluru, India.

 ## Project Overview

 The project involves the following key stages: